Uncontested Divorce / Agreed Divorce

 Flat Fees for Agreed Divorces

 Attorney James W. Evans does not believe that people should be hampered with excessive legal fees when they are willing to communicate and work together to come to an amicable agreement in their divorce.
 Our Austin Divorce Attorneys honestly make our money on cases where parties don’t get along and pay to litigate their cases.
 As a result, we are able to provide this service on a flat fee.
-The Evans Family Law Group offers payment plans to meet all types of budgets and situations.
+The Evans Law Group Group offers payment plans to meet all types of budgets and situations.
 Generally, the fee for an agreed divorce is $2,500 plus any out of pocket costs, but can be as low as $1,500 depending upon the circumstances of your case.
 The fee of $2,500 is an average price for couples with children and assets.
 The out of pocket expenses are generally the filing fees with the court, fees associated with the transfer of real estate as applicable, and dividing qualified retirement plans.
 Our flat fee pricing strategy is designed so that clients don’t feel anxious about being on the clock when working with the divorce attorney or communicating with them to answer questions about their case.
 While “abuse” of this communication privilege is rare, if communications get out of control, the attorney may remind you of that this is a flat fee arrangement and the time of everyone needs to respected.

 Contact Us Today For Professional Agreed Divorce Services